Tide Logo

 On the 7th day of your switching request, we'll close your Tide account and you'll no longer see it in your Tide app or on the web.

-*Your membership with Tide will remain active.
-Tap the Support icon in the top-right in your app if you wish to cancel it.
+After your account closes, you'll still be a Tide member, and can regain features without applying again.
+Tap the Support icon in the top-right in your app if you want to cancel your membership.

-• If you choose a Partial Switch Out, you'll be able to choose which direct debits and standing orders to move to your new provider.
+If you choose a to partially switch, you'll be able to choose which direct debits and standing orders to move to your new provider.

 • Payments sent to your Tide account will not be forwarded to your new provider